joulev/webapps/apps/irasuto/readme.md

 ---

-This is where I store my collection of some of the most gorgeous illustrations related to Japanese popular culture that I&rsquo;ve found on Twitter.
+This is where I store my collection of some of the most gorgeous illustrations related to Japanese popular culture that I've found on Twitter.

 Then whenever I come across one, I can always send a request to the `/add` route (with necessary credentials) to update the database.